How to Fix Minecraft Low FPS on High-End PC

 • Using integrated graphics while running shaders.

-How to fix Minecraft Low FPS on a High-End PC and Laptop
+How To Fix Minecraft Low FPS on a High-End PC and Laptop

 Apply the below fixes on your high-end PC or laptop running Windows 10 or 11 OS.